The Antibody Society

 Like this post but not a member?
 Please join!

-Most read from mAbs issue 10.7
+Most read from mAbs, Feb/March 2019

-October 9, 2018 by Janice Reichert
+February 15, 2019 by Janice Reichert

 The Antibody Society is pleased and proud to be affiliated with mAbs, a multi-disciplinary journal dedicated to advancing the art and science of antibody research and development.
 We hope you enjoy these summaries based on the abstracts of the most read papers published in a recent issue.
-All the articles are open access; PDFs can be downloaded by following the links below.
+All the articles are open access; PDFs can be freely downloaded by following the links below.

 Like this post but not a member?
 Please join!

-First approval for cemiplimab-rwlc
+FDA approval for caplacizumab-yhdp

-September 28, 2018 by Janice Reichert
+February 6, 2019 by Janice Reichert

 Like this post but not a member?
 Please join!